-Life Cycle Assessment analysis can add value to our client’s projects by identifying:
+A Life Cycle Assessment can add value to our client’s projects by identifying:

 JRA has a sustainability team led by Dr Colin Beattie, an expert in carbon in the built environment with a track record of over 20 years in architectural practice.
 Colin is able to carry out bespoke LCAs and Life Cycle Costings and is up to date with industry best practice.
-LCAs have been prepared for projects including 90 Fetter Lane and 51 Moorgate.
+LCAs have been prepared for projects including our Bureau project, offices at 51 Moorgate and Procession House.

 If you would like to find out more about our service please email us.